-Rising Cost Pressures: How are they impacting valuations in the hospitality market?
+Rising Cost Pressures: How are they impacting valuations?

 Media headlines are currently dominated by the issue of rising costs and the increasing financial pressures facing consumers and businesses due to the cost-of-living crisis.
 Inflation levels reached a record high in April 2022, bolstered by rising consumer goods and fuel costs, which has been further exacerbated by the ongoing war in Ukraine.
 Simultaneously, staffing costs are also rising due to staff shortages and increases in the National Living Wage; all of which are putting a strain on businesses, impacting the hospitality market and the way we value businesses within the sector.